cristianqr/git-research/README.md

 ## Git Reseach

-This repository is to test git
+This repository is to test everything about git.